-Bookspeed has carved out a niche for itself as a market-leading supplier of books to the UK Gift and Visitor markets by creating bespoke ranges to suit individual retail needs.
+Bookspeed has carved out a niche for itself as a market-leading supplier of books to the UK Gift and Visitor markets, by creating bespoke ranges to suit individual retail needs.
 Bookspeed customers range from small independent businesses to multi-site national retailers.

 The company experienced rapid growth after capitalising on its track record and entering the English and Welsh Heritage and Visitor markets.
 Through developing its unique business model, Bookspeed also recognised the potential for applying its offering to the Gift market across the UK – a move that proved pivotal to the company’s future success.

-Over the last 10 years, Bookspeed has undergone a major evolution, transforming from a field-based to fully-digital sales operation, where its sales account managers work remotely with the company’s now 2,000-strong customer base across the UK.
+Over the last 10 years, Bookspeed has undergone a major evolution, transforming from a field-based to a fully-digital sales operation, where sales account managers work remotely with the company’s now 2,000-strong customer base across the UK.
 This led to increased productivity and business efficiencies, as well as reducing the firm’s carbon footprint.

 “Our business has experienced rapid growth over the past four years.
-We’ve taken the firm from under £5.5million turnover to just shy of £12million, which has been extremely fun and challenging in equal measure.
+We’ve taken the firm from under £5.5million turnover to just shy of £12million, which has been extremely fun and very challenging, in equal measure.
 Scaling a business that is over three decades old brings with it unique challenges, and having trusted professional advisors has been critical to navigating this growth successfully.
 We’ve been working with Springfords, now Campbell Dallas, for over 10 years, both for our business and personal affairs.
 Having them by our side on this journey has been enormously helpful.”

 Lewis added: “I’m excited by Springfords and Campbell Dallas coming together.
 Two well respected Scottish firms joining forces can only be positive for their clients, and we’re already seeing benefits from having access to a larger team with a greater pool of experience and knowledge.”